Aropha/dreamhost-flask-project-setup/README.md

 The `username` and `password` can be easily found in the **DreamHost Panel** - **Websites** - **FTP Users & Files**.

-The `server` in the second option varies depending on the plan you have with DreamHost.
+The `server` in the second option is your host name, like `vps*****.dreamhostps.com`.
 More information can be found in the DreamHost documentation https://help.dreamhost.com/hc/en-us/articles/216041267-SSH-overview.
 To make it easier, we recommend using the first option whenever possible.

 ## Use existing python (e.g., python3.8)
 - Before having to install a custom version of python, you may want to check whether the system already has one that you can use.
 To check all the available versions, type `[server]$ python` followed by two tabs.
 This may give you a few available versions.
 If you want to use one of it (e.g., python3.8), then type `[server]$ which python3.8`, which will give you the location of this python (e.g., `/usr/bin/python3.8`).
 To use it, create an environment called venv_new based on this python by `[server]$ virtualenv venv_new -p /usr/bin/python3.8` (assuming the virtualenv is installed already.
 If not, simply do `[server]$ python3 -m pip install --upgrade pip` and `pip3 install virtualenv` to install it).